 The old rule of “drink at least eight 8-ounce glasses of water a day” is good advice but maybe isn’t perfect for everyone.

-That’s a gallon of water a day.
+That’s a half-gallon of water a day.
 Are you drinking that?
 Probably not.
 You think you’re drinking enough fluids, though, and maybe that’s enough for you.
 Or maybe you’re drinking more than a gallon a day, spreading it out from morning to evening and hitting the loo frequently.
 There’s a lot of murky thoughts about all this.
 Just water?
 Other fluids?
 If you have coffee or tea in the morning, and water, and maybe some more tea or fizzy water or something during the day, and it all gets up to 56 or 64 ounces (or more), is that enough?

 Some say yes.
-Others stick with the “Water or Nothing!” idea.
+Others stick with the “Water or nothing!” idea.
 You’ll have to figure out what is best for you and your needs.
 I would’t recommend drinking 64 ounces of soda (regular or diet) a day, or nothing but coffee or tea or beer or kombucha.
-I’m also not in the “Water or Nothing!” camp.
+I’m also not in the “Water or nothing!” camp.
 Our bodies need water, and its cells need water to function properly, but a smidge of variety is good.

 I have a 1.5-liter Zen WTR bottle you can find in grocery stores that I drink and refill at least three times a day.
 If I’m working out, fishing, doing yard work or need more, I might have another.
 I’m not a purist but do try, especially in summer, to keep this bottle handy and drink regularly.
 “Drink to thirst” makes sense, especially in summer.